MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 ## How do I file a support ticket?

 If you encounter an issue that blocks you from using the application and you don't see an answer on our user forum, please file a support ticket.
 Support will work directly with you and communicate daily until the issue is resolved.
+[Learn more about support options](https://docs.microsoft.com/dynamics365/get-started/support/).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]